Table of Contents

 4. Legal Compliance

-Many countries have accessibility laws and guidelines that require websites to be usable by people with disabilities.
-Standards such as WCAG (Web Content Accessibility Guidelines) and laws like the ADA (Americans with Disabilities Act) emphasize the importance of alternative text for images.
+The laws and guidelines of accessibility that have been adopted in most countries have required websites to be made accessible to the disabled.
+Web standards such as WCAG (Web Content Accessibility Guidelines) and laws such as the ADA (Americans with Disabilities Act) point towards the need to have alternative text to images.

 How Alt Text Works in SEO